 \section{Experiments}

-This section experimentally evaluates the performance of {\swIVA}/{\swIVAconv} in terms of signal distortion reduction and ASR improvement.
-Tables~\ref{tab:methods} and \ref{tab:configs} summarizes methods and configurations to be compared in the experiments.
-First, we confirm necessity of the proposed initialization techniques and the coarse-fine source model.
-Then, we evaluate the effect of the joint optimization in comparison with separate optimization, for which we apply conventional {\swWPE} \cite{SWWPE2021} and {\swIVA} in a cascade configuration with no interaction.
-Finally, we evaluate {\swIVA}/{\swIVAconv} with varying numbers of switching states.
+This section experimentally evaluates {\swIVA}/{\swIVAconv} in terms of signal distortion reduction and ASR improvement.
+Tables~\ref{tab:methods} and \ref{tab:configs} summarize the methods and configurations compared in the experiments.
+First, we confirmed the necessity of the proposed initialization techniques and the coarse-fine source model.
+Then we evaluated the joint optimization in comparison with separate optimization, for which we applied conventional {\swWPE} \cite{SWWPE2021} and {\swIVA} in a cascade configuration without interaction.
+Finally, we evaluated {\swIVA}/{\swIVAconv} with varying numbers of switching states.